Naval Criminal Investigative Service: Global Operations Directorate

-The Global Operations Directorate is responsible for field elements which execute worldwide investigations and operations associated with espionage, counterintelligence, protective service operations, economic crimes, contingency response and high risk deployments, technical surveillance countermeasures, polygraph services, technical services, and forensic services.
+The Global Operations Directorate is responsible for field elements that execute worldwide investigations and operations associated with espionage, counterintelligence, protective service operations, economic crimes, contingency response, high-risk deployments, technical surveillance countermeasures, polygraph services, technical services, and forensic services.

 The Global Operations Directorate and nearly all of its subordinate elements are headquartered aboard Joint Base Anacostia–Bolling in Washington, D.C., although they maintain multiple operational detachments all over the world in support of geographical field offices.
 The only exception to this is the Contingency Response Field Office, which is headquartered at the Federal Law Enforcement Training Centers at Glynco, Georgia.